Scalable Bayesian Structure Learning for Gaussian Graphical Models Using Marginal Pseudo-likelihood: Bayesian Structure Learning with MPL

+which is well-suited for uncertainty quantification, as it accounts for posterior uncertainty.
+By defining different information functions \(f(G)\), various posterior probabilities can be computed.
+For instance, setting \(f(G)\) to detect highly connected nodes (hubs) enables inference on hub probabilities, as demonstrated in Section \ref{sec:simulation}.
+Similarly, defining \(f(G)\) as \(1\) when an edge \(e\) is in \(G\) and \(0\) otherwise allows the estimation of posterior edge inclusion probabilities as

-which is referred to as the estimated edge-inclusion probability, is suitable for uncertainty quantification as it averages over uncertainty.
-Within the framework of Bayesian model averaging, these estimated edge-inclusion probabilities offer an insightful summary of the search algorithms across the explored graph space, highlighting the relative importance of all edges.
-They are commonly used for graph selection with a threshold \(0 < v < 1\).
-A typical threshold is \(v = 0.5\), which leads to the estimated graph \(\hat{G} = (V, \hat{E})\) where \(\hat{E} = \left\{e = (i, j) \mid \hat{P}_e \geq 0.5\right\}\).
-This approach is analogous to the median-probability model of \cite{barbieri2004optimal} and is employed in our simulation study in Section \ref{sec:simulation} to report F1 scores.
-For practical graph estimation, we recommend using this median-probability approach, as suggested by \cite{barbieri2004optimal}, rather than the model with the highest posterior probability.
+Here, $G^*$ denotes the underlying graph that encodes the true, but unknown, conditional dependence structure.
+Within the Bayesian model averaging framework, these probabilities provide a valuable summary of the explored graph space, highlighting the relative importance of all edges.
+They are commonly used for graph selection based on a threshold \(0 < v < 1\), with a typical choice of \(v = 0.5\) leading to the estimated graph \(\hat{G} = (V, \hat{E})\), where \(\hat{E} = \left\{e = (i, j) \mid \hat{P}_e \geq 0.5\right\}\).
+For graph estimation, we recommend this median-probability approach, as suggested by \citet{barbieri2004optimal}, over selecting the graph with the highest posterior probability.

+Note that Algorithm \eqref{alg:BDMCMC} relies on the local approximation in \eqref{eq:mpl_3}, which is exact for decomposable graphs.
+Therefore, the algorithm can be adapted specifically for use with decomposable graphs through two straightforward modifications.
+First, the initial graph $G^{(0)}$ must be decomposable (for example, the empty graph satisfies this condition).
+Second, before computing the birth and death rates (lines 4 and 5 of the algorithm), we must check whether the proposed graph $G'$ remains decomposable, accepting only moves that preserve decomposability.